bnmtthws/crispr_indel/README.md

 input:
 1. directory of .fastq files with numbered samples denoted by *SX*.fastq (the default output from an Illumina MiSeq instrument)
 2. fasta file to serve as a 'genome' for the gapped alignments

+---
+Contained in this repository (as of Jan.
+22, 2015): analysis notebooks associated with the [http://biorxiv.org/content/early/2014/12/30/013276](bioRxiv) pre-print<br>
+In progress: generic code for analysis of a single sequencing library